-From the above discussion it becomes readily apparent that development of a cost or market approach valuation for producing and reserve coal and producing oil and gas and other minerals properties is inappropriate.
-The Tax Department therefore developed and relied on an income approach appraisal as the income approach is the only one (1) of the three (3) generally accepted approaches to value that can properly be developed to yield reasonable estimates of current market value when used in a mass appraisal environment.
+From the above discussion it becomes readily apparent that development of a cost or a market approach valuation for producing and reserve coal and producing oil and gas and other minerals properties is inappropriate.
+The Tax Department therefore developed and relied upon an income approach appraisal; as the income approach is the only one (1) of the three (3) generally accepted approaches to value that can properly be developed to yield reasonable estimates of current market value when used in a mass appraisal environment.

-For further information concerning the use of the income approach to value natural resource producing properties see §§110 CSR 1I-1, 1J-1 and 1K-1 et seq. or contact the State Tax Department at (304) 558-3940.
+For further information concerning the use of the income approach to value natural resource properties see §§110 CSR 1I-1, 1J-1 and 1K-1 et seq. or contact the State Tax Department at (304) 558-3940.

-Issued: January 28, 2000
+Issued: January 26, 2001 Ronald C. Stone

-Joseph M. Palmer State Tax Commissioner West Virginia State Tax Department
+Acting State Tax Commissioner West Virginia State Tax Department

 State Tax Department Property Tax Division P.O.
-Box 2389 Charleston, WV 25328-2389 Operator on duty 8:30 am - 4:30 pm Monday through Friday Phone: (304) 558-3940 Fax: (304) 558-1843 TDD Service/Hearing Impaired 1-800-282-9833
+Box 2389 Charleston, WV 25328-2389 Operator on duty 8:30 am - 4:00 pm Monday through Friday Phone: (304) 558-3940 Fax: (304) 558-1843

+TDD Service/Hearing Impaired 1-800-282-9833